Information for Providers

 Which brand of Electronic Health Record must I have to use esMD?

-The esMD allows for the submission of PDF files.
+The esMD allows for the submission of Portable Document Format (PDF) files.
 Therefore, any Electronic Health Record system that is capable of exporting health information as a PDF file can be submitted via an esMD gateway.

 Are providers still using paper records excluded from using esMD?